-The board meets at least twice a year-in the spring and the fall at Maxwell AFB, Alabama.
-The board presents a written report with its views and recommendations to the Air University commander.
-This report is then presented to the Chief of Staff, United States Air Force, and to the Secretary of the Air Force.
+The board meets at least twice a year, in the spring and the fall, at Maxwell AFB, Alabama.
+The board presents a written report with its advice and recommendations to the Air University commander and provides an annual outbrief to the Secretary of the Air Force and to the US Air Force Chief of Staff.
+Meeting minutes, reports, or other documents pertaining to board meetings may be accessed at the GSA FACA Database (http://fido.gov/facadatabase).